shibichakkaravarthy/100DaysOfCode/log.md

 Thoughts: The Most complicated looking Problem will be solved with a very simple solution.

 **Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'

+### Day 18: February 25, 2019
+Today's Progress: Styled the Expenses Section with different colours to find which are approved, rejeted and pending Expense.

+Thoughts: Nothing

+**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'

+### Day 19: February 26, 2019
+Today's Progress: Tried a new way to add Billed items to the database but still failing.

+Thoughts: The Most complicated looking Problem will be solved with a very simple solution.

+**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'